junfanz1/GRPO/README.md

 # Reinforcement Learning for Agentic Search in LLMs

+Search-R1 fine-tunes LLMs to decide when to search and when to answer using reinforcement learning over multi-step trajectories.
+It employs Group Relative Policy Optimization (GRPO) for stable token-level updates without a critic.
+The model learns adaptive retrieval policies, dynamically integrating search results to construct context and improve reasoning accuracy.

 ### — A Deep Dive into Search-R1 and Reward-Guided Reasoning

 > *“What if LLMs could learn **when to search** and **when to answer** — just like humans refining their thoughts through Google?”*